 From Mykonos to Amorgos

-Another very nice island hopping trip from Mykonos takes visitors to the scenic Amorgos island.
+Another very nice island hopping trip from Mykonos takes visitors to the scenic Amorgos island in Greece.
 Amorgos is a secluded island in the southern Cyclades with a carefree style, ideal for alternative and quiet holidays.

 The natural beauty of Amorgos enchants visitors, who can totally unwind in remote sandy beaches with exotic waters and amazing scenery.
 Many beaches are also naturist places to swim.
 Apart from swimming, Amorgos offers a lot of opportunities for hiking through beautiful landscapes and traditional villages.
 Don’t miss the chance to visit the impressive Monastery of Hozoviotissa, built on a high rock with incredible sea views.

 This tiny island in the center of the Cyclades is the direct opposite of Mykonos.
 Koufonisia island distinguishes for its alternative vibes.
 The small village of Chora is the only settlement and center of activities in Koufonisia.
 This place is great for walking and naturism.
 Beaches are accessible mostly by foot and bicycle, and they all have soft sand and fantastic crystal water.

 Greece is a country with thousands of islands, so island-hopping vacations are a perfect way to visit as many as you can during your stay.